pingswept/dev-log/2012-dev-log.markdown

 Problem appears to be missing iostream and algorithm headers.
 See http://members.gamedev.net/sicrane/articles/iostream.html

 Hell, let's just comment out the interpolate subpackage too.

+### Scipy recipe ###

+Need Numpy 1.4+, but Numpy 1.3.0 is installed on Ubuntu 10.04 LTS, and for some reason, the host library is used by OE.

+sudo apt-get install python-pip